What's your name?

 For company A it takes 20 hours to construct a fully orchestrated Long-form Sales Pitch which means they can run two tests a week.

-If test 1 fails they could either speculate on why it may have failed or they could simply start from scratch.
+If test 1 fails they could either speculate on why it failed or start from scratch.

 Company B also takes 20 hours to fully orchestrate a Long-form Sales Pitch.
 But company B deploys Feedback Beacons along the Long-form Sales Pitch.
 When a test fails they don’t speculate on why it failed or start from scratch.
 Instead, they open up the test and look at the votes placed against their Feedback Beacons.
 Once the weak link has been identified the marketer simply rewrites that section.
 This takes 2 hours and relaunches the test.